DW01/traktor-docs/engine/input.md

 **Analog sticks** return values from -1.0 to 1.0 on each axis.
 You should apply a **dead zone** (ignoring small values near zero) to prevent stick drift from causing unwanted movement.
 A typical dead zone is around 0.1 to 0.2.

 **Vibration** (rumble) provides force feedback.
-Use it sparingly—subtle rumble on impacts and explosions adds immersion, but constant rumble is annoying and drains battery.
+Use it sparingly.
+Subtle rumble on impacts and explosions adds immersion, but constant rumble is annoying and drains battery.

 ## Input Mapping: Flexibility for Players